 SEMARNAT environmental regulations create real curfews.
 On protected beach zones – which covers most of the Riviera Maya coast – amplified music at the beachfront typically has to wrap between 10 and 11 PM.
 This isn’t a rumor or a hotel policy you can negotiate around; it’s federal environmental law protecting sea turtle nesting grounds.
 Couples who don’t know this build timelines that collapse at 10:15 PM.
 The fix is designing your entertainment sequence backward from the cutoff: know when the last song plays, then build your program from ceremony forward.

 Resort preferred vendor lists are real.
-Many all-inclusive and boutique hotels maintain lists of pre-approved entertainment vendors – and bringing in outside acts can mean venue surcharges, additional insurance requirements, or flat-out refusals depending on the contract.
+Many all-inclusive and boutique hotels maintain lists of pre-approved entertainment vendors, and bringing in outside acts can mean venue surcharges, additional insurance requirements, or flat-out refusals depending on the contract.
 This affects everything from which DJ you can hire to whether a fire dancer troupe can perform on the grounds.
 If you have a specific act in mind, verify vendor access before you get attached to it.
+Check whether the resort DJ is the right fit or an outside provider makes more sense →

 Guest diversity is a programming challenge most US couples underestimate.
 A destination wedding in Mexico commonly draws guests from multiple countries, multiple generations, and multiple musical tastes – all in the same room.
 A reception playlist that’s perfect for your college friends will lose your parents and your partner’s Mexican relatives on the dance floor within the first hour.
 This isn’t a problem you solve with a longer playlist; it’s a problem you solve with a DJ or MC who knows how to read a room with that kind of range.